-Currently, the EU Member States of Spain, Croatia and Poland have chosen to stay outside the system so, at least initially, the UP is not a true "EU patent".
-However, the remaining 24 EU states have agreed to be covered by the new UP system.
+Currently, the EU Member States of Spain, Croatia and Poland have chosen to stay outside the system so, at least initially, the UP will not be a true "EU patent".
+However, as of January 2023, the remaining 24 EU states have agreed to be covered by the new UP system.

-A UP is a single, indivisible patent right that may only be renewed, limited, transferred, revoked, or lapse, in respect of all the Participating Member States.
+A UP will be a single, indivisible patent right that may only be renewed, limited, transferred, revoked, or lapse, in respect of all the Participating Member States.

-A UP is obtained by filing a "request for unitary effect" at the European Patent Office (EPO) during the grant stage of a European patent application.
+A UP will be obtained by filing a "request for unitary effect" at the European Patent Office (EPO) during the grant stage of a European patent application.

-The pre-grant stage of a European patent application is unaffected by this new system and it is only after grant that a patent proprietor will need to register their European patent for unitary effect to obtain a UP.
+The pre-grant stage of a European patent application is unaffected by this new system and it will only be after grant that a patent proprietor will need to register their European patent for unitary effect to obtain a UP.